Sommaire

 They strengthen muscles, stimulate blood circulation, and release endorphins, our feel-good hormones.

-Food supplements and vitamins to combat perimenopausal fatigue
+Dietary supplements and vitamins for fatigue in perimenopause

-Finally, if fatigue persists despite a healthy lifestyle, know that certain food supplements can give you a real boost.
+Finally, if fatigue persists despite a healthy lifestyle, be aware that certain dietary supplements can give you a real boost.
 For example:

 - B vitamins (B6, B9, and B12), which contribute to normal energy metabolism and the normal functioning of the nervous system.